joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-10-17-riddler-baseball.md

 After each game, we have the opportunity to play our best, so long as we're not in a hopeless position.

+### Hopeless positions

 Hopeless positions are exactly those that we have no chance to win from.
 In other words, if we're in a position where A or B have won more than half the games but we still have less than 2 correct guesses logged.

 $$
 S(\text{less than 2 correct guesses}, \text{4 games won by a team}) = 0.
 $$

+### Doing our best

 If we're not in a hopeless position, then we have a choice to bet on A or B in the next game.